 Table of Contents

 Heroku calculates billing based on wall-clock usage.
-This article explains the billing calculations, as well as the impact of dyno sleeping, one-off dynos and free dyno-hours on billing.
+This article explains the billing calculations.

 Billing cycle & current usage